vegettoGit/Learning-collection/C++/Functional Programming/README.md

   * Contemporary C++ has become more functional: lambdas & closures, `std::function`, value types and constants, lazy ranges, folding, mapping, partial application (bind), higher-order functions, monads such as optional, future...
   * A Taste of Haskell.
   * Quick Sort.
 * True Story: Word frequencies problem.
-Donald Knuth, "Programming Pearls" column in the Communication of the ACM journal.
+Donald Knuth, "Programming Pearls" column in the Communications of the ACM journal.
 Doug Mcllroy.
   * It's all about | pipelines.
 * Books
   * Category Theory for Programmers.
 Bartosz Milewski.